akamai/cli-eaa/README.md

 dir://Ygl1BpAFREiHrA8HR7dFhA,Azure AD,1
 ```

-also possible as JSON, and in follow mode to consume Directory Health:
+To view the output in JSON format and in follow mode to consume Directory Health:

 ```
 $ akamai eaa dir list --json --tail | jq .name